11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 Canon 16-35mm F2.8: (Best wide-angle lens for wedding photography Canon)

-I will be talking about the most affordable lens you can get for ultra-wide shots: the Canon 16 to 35 F 2.8.
+I will discuss the most affordable lens for ultra-wide shots: the Canon 16 to 35 F 2.8.

-This is the mark two version, this is the older version, and that’s exactly why I’m going to be recommending it.
+This is the Mark 2, older version, and that’s precisely why I will recommend it.

 The price of this lens has dropped so much over the past few years, and the quality of the lens has not changed at all.

-This is still an L series glass which means it’s canon top of the line, and when I pair it with my Canon EOSR, it grants me some beautiful images.
+This is still an L series glass, meaning it’s Canon top-of-the-line, and when I pair it with my Canon EOSR, it grants me some beautiful images.

 The F 2.8 aperture with the full-frame sensor gives me extremely blurry backgrounds, making it great in low light.

-In terms of size and weight, it’s actually not that big.
+In terms of size and weight, it’s not that big.

-So this lens is amazing for what it is; it’s extremely sharp.
+So this lens is fantastic for what it is; it’s incredibly sharp.

-Now in terms of drawbacks, there are some things that I don’t really like about this lens.
+Now, in terms of drawbacks, there are some things that I don’t like about this lens.

 It does make quite a bit of noise, and on the vlog, sometimes you can hear a little bit of that mechanical movement of the elements moving inside the lens, and it can get a little bit loud sometimes.